Bryan-Az/Mathematics-LLM/README.md

 # Mathematics-LLM
 This is a brief group project where we train and benchmark a LLM on it's ability to respond accurately to math problems.

+## Abstract
+Large language models (LLMs) like GPT-3 excel in generating and understanding text but encounter significant limitations when dealing with tasks that require precise logical reasoning or numerical analysis, such as solving mathematical problems.
+These models often struggle with symbolic manipulation and can misinterpret the specific requirements of math-related queries due to their design focusing on linguistic, rather than numerical, understanding.
+The goal of our project is to deliver a full LLM-OPs pipeline and train, evaluate repective LLMs to respond to math problems in a numerical/LaTex output.
 ## HuggingFace Links

 ### Finetuning Education/Math HuggingFaceTB SmolLM2 1.7B Parameter Model